LING 539

 Statistical Natural Language Processing

-In this course, we will cover machine learning basics and text classification algorithms, such as naive Bayes and logistic regression.
-We will also explore a range of important natural language processing (NLP) topics, such as word representations (up to static embeddings), sequence labeling (part of speech tagging, shallow parsing/chunking, etc.), and structured prediction (chart-based parsing, transition-based dependency parsing).
-Students will practice applying new concepts (including programming) first in low-stakes OpenClass.ai practice sets, and will then demonstrate their ability to use these concepts in a series of programming assignments.
-Students enrolled in graduate-level sections will also participate in a private class competition on Kaggle, where they can apply an approach of their choice to an open-ended classification task.
+Students will practice applying new concepts (including programming) first in low-stakes TopHat review activities, and will then demonstrate their ability to use these concepts, as well as practicing working with git and GitHub, in a series of realistic programming assignments administered through GitHub Classroom.
+Students enrolled in graduate-level sections will also participate in a private class competition on Kaggle, where they can apply an approach of their choice to an open-ended text classification task.

 Most recent syllabus